tbrown815/DreadPirateEats-API/README.md

     ![Alt](./readme_img/drawPic.png "Draw Page screenshot")

 *   Clicking the [Favorites] link displays a list of the users favorites.
-    *   Selecting the radio buttons allows a user to edit a favorites name or delete a favorite after clicking the 'Edit Favorite' button.
+    *   Selecting the radio buttons allows a user to edit a favorite's name or delete a favorite after clicking the 'Edit Favorite' button.
     ![Alt](./readme_img/favsDisplay.png "Draw Page screenshot")